ensemble-ai/exercise-2-camera-control-Aroshia/CodeReview-Exercise2.md

 ___
 #### Justification #####
 When switching cameras to the lerp with smoothing, where the camera leads the player, the camera must move to the target's location again without the location being immediately set when switching to the camera.
 When moving normally, the camera leads the player as intended, where the player hits the max distance if the camera moves too far away.
 However, when entering hyper speed, the camera does not follow the player as intended, and the camera starts teleporting to various locations rather than smoothly leading the target.
 Additionally, the catchup_delay_duration isn't implemented correctly, as the camera immediately moves back to the position of the target after the release of input.
+It should be acknowledged that the author did attempt to implement the catchup_delay_duration functionality, taking into account for it.

 ___
 ### Stage 5 ###